Stromboli

 Stromboli on a cutting board.

 An Italian-American dish that originated in the city of Philadelphia, stromboli is like a rolled-up version of pizza.
-Filled with cheese and Italian deli meats, like pepperoni, salami, and ham, and served with marinara sauce for dipping, it’s a huge crowd-pleaser – perfect for game day, an easy dinner, or anytime you’re having people over.
-Just keep in mind that stromboli disappears quickly; I recommend making two rolls, especially if you’re feeding men and boys.
+Filled with cheese and Italian deli meats, like pepperoni, salami, and ham, and served with marinara sauce for dipping, it’s a huge crowd-pleaser—perfect for game day, an easy dinner, or anytime you’re having people over.
+Just a heads-up: stromboli disappears quickly, so I recommend making two rolls, especially if you’re feeding a hungry group.

-I use my favorite homemade pizza dough to make stromboli, pizza, and calzones but store-bought dough works very well, too.
-Don’t worry if your stromboli bursts a little while baking; it’s normal for some cheese to ooze out of the crust.
-In fact, some say that the name for this dish was taken from Mt.
-Stromboli, one of the three active volcanos in Italy because the ingredients look like they are about to explode from a volcano.
+I use my favorite homemade pizza dough to make this stromboli recipe, but store-bought dough works great, too.
+And don’t worry if your stromboli bursts a little while baking—it’s totally normal for some cheese to ooze out.
+In fact, the dish is said to be named after Mt.
+Stromboli, one of Italy’s active volcanoes, because the ingredients look like they’re about to explode out of the crust.

 What You’ll Need To Make Stromboli